 In the above obstacle avoiding robot project, we used an L298N motor driver.
 So at the beginning of the connection, the left and right motor’s wires are connected respectively to the left and right terminal block of the L298N driver.

 The 12V positive terminal and the negative terminal of the L298N driver are directly connected to the respective 12V DC power supply.

 A 5V positive supply will be also distributed from the 5V supply terminal of the l298 driver.

-After that, the positive and negative terminal of both the IR proximity sensor module will be connected to the positive 5V and negative supply of the L298N driver.
+After that, the positive and negative terminals of both the IR proximity sensor module will be connected to the positive 5V and negative supply of the L298N driver.

 Finally, the output terminals of both IR sensors are directly connected to input pin 1 and pin 3 of the L298N driver respectively.

 Working Principle of Obstacle Avoiding Robot

 After finishing the assembling of the obstacle avoiding robot, connect the 9V battery via battery clip.
 When this is established, the robot will automatically start moving through the unstructured path without hitting any objects.

 When the left IR sensor senses any object on its way, it turns its wheel to the right until the sensor stops sensing.
-Similarly, when the right IR sensor senses object, it turns left.
+Similarly, when the right IR sensor senses an object, it turns left.
 If both the sensors sense object, then the robot will stop moving.